hashicorp/terraform/website/source/docs/providers/aws/d/route_table.html.markdown

 ## Example Usage

-The following example shows how one might accept a Route Table id as a variable and use this data source to obtain the data necessary to create a subnet.
+The following example shows how one might accept a Route Table id as a variable and use this data source to obtain the data necessary to create a route.

 ```
 variable "subnet_id" {}